robhagemans/monobit/README.md

 Work is underway to add:
 - PCF
-- OS/2, GEM, Atari, C64, GEOS, and ZX Spectrum font files
+- OS/2, GEM, Atari, GEOS font files
 - testing
 - a simple REPL interface for manipulating fonts